awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 1. Check whether you are able to resolve the DNS name\.

    If you are unable to resolve the DNS name, verify that you have specified the DNS servers for the Client VPN endpoint\.
-If you manage you own DNS server, specify its IP address\.
-Ensure that the DNS server is accessible from the VPC\.
+If you manage your own DNS server, specify its IP address\.
+Verify that the DNS server is accessible from the VPC\.

    If you're unsure about which IP address to use, use *VPC DNS resolver \.2 IP*\.

 1. Check whether you are able to ping an IP address\.
 If you do not get a response, make sure that the route table for the associated subnets has a default route that targets either an internet gateway or a NAT gateway\.
-If the default route is in place, ensure that the associated subnet does not have network access control list \(NACL\) rules that block ingress and egress traffic\.
+If the default route is in place, verify that the associated subnet does not have network access control list rules that block inbound and outbound traffic\.

-   If you are unable to reach a peered VPC, ensure that the associated subnet's route table has a route entry for the peered VPC\.
+   If you are unable to reach a peered VPC, verify that the associated subnet's route table has a route entry for the peered VPC\.

-   If you are unable to reach Amazon S3, ensure that the associated subnet's route table has a route entry for the gateway VPC endpoint\.
+   If you are unable to reach Amazon S3, verify that the associated subnet's route table has a route entry for the gateway VPC endpoint\.

 1. Check whether you can ping a public IP address with a payload larger than 1400 bytes\.
 Use one of the following commands:
    + Windows